Watts-Lab/task-mapping/tasks/Crisis Mapping.md

 3. Once in the experiment, each team was presented with the same set of 1,567 tweets (i.e. teams only differed in the number of participants assigned to the task).
 All workers were instructed that they had to complete the following tasks: (1) identify tweets that referred specifically to instances of typhoon-related damage (e.g. washed-out bridges, flooded roads, damaged crops or buildings, displaced population); (2) create event records for every such instance, describing the event in words, attaching the relevant tweets, classifying it as one of several predefined types, and establishing its geographical location (by latitude and longitude as well as province and region); and (3) verify and, if necessary, correct the information in existing event reports.
 4. Workers assigned to the n = 1 condition were told that they would be working alone; in all other conditions they were told the size of their team, shown the usernames of their coworkers, and instructed on how to create chat rooms for the purpose of communicating; however, they were not given any instructions in how to coordinate.
 5. All teams were given one hour from the arrival time of the first members to identify as many crisis-related events as possible, and workers were informed that their individual compensation would vary between a minimum of $6 and a maximum of $15 and would be computed as a joint function of their own time spent working and the overall performance of their team relative to other teams.
 > Specifically, each team was assigned a performance-based hourly wage between $6 and $15, computed as , where we note that the minimum of $6 per hour was considered a norm for the minimum acceptable wage on Mechanical Turk at the time of the experiment.
 Each participant was then paid an amount corresponding to their team’s wage, scaled by their own activity time: Individual Payment = Team Wage×Active Time.
-Workers were clearly informed of this compensation scheme, and were told that their activity would be monitored (see S2 Text for more details).
+Workers were clearly informed of this compensation scheme, and were told that their activity would be monitored.
 6. Because participants did not arrive at precisely the same time and because they also took varying lengths of time to complete the tutorial, they were assigned to a virtual “lobby” until sufficiently many participants were available to begin the experiment.
-At this point, all participants in the lobby were released simultaneously and randomly assigned to a predetermined set of teams of sizes n = 1, 2, 4, 8, 16, and 32 (see Fig 3 for an example).
+At this point, all participants in the lobby were released simultaneously and randomly assigned to a predetermined set of teams of sizes n = 1, 2, 4, 8, 16, and 32.

-A description of roles if relevant to the task.

-If relevant, describe how roles are assigned and used in the task.
-List all roles and list how the experience for each role differs from others.

 ## Instructions